 How long do horses take to get used to their new home?

 All horses are different and will get used to their new home at different rates, but on average the horses I’ve owned have taken anywhere from a few days to six months to settle into their new home.
-As long as your horse is happy it doesn’t matter how long he takes him to get used to his new surroundings.
+As long as your horse is happy it doesn’t matter how long it takes him to get used to his new surroundings.

 - How to find the right horse for you